Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

  https://docs.docker.com/get-started/
 ```

-You can try out its advise to run a proper Ubuntu container as well with the command `docker run -it ubuntu bash` though keep in mind that this will eat up a couple of gigabytes of valuable storage which you may not have to spare (in case you have limited storage) because it creates a new docker container and it downloads the ubuntu image from docker's hub.
+You can try out its advise to run a proper Ubuntu container as well with the command `sudo docker run -it ubuntu bash` though keep in mind that this will eat up a couple of gigabytes of valuable storage because it creates a new docker container and it downloads the ubuntu image from docker's hub.

-> Tip:
+> ### Tip:
 >
 > You can delete old containers and images that you are no longer using via the following commands:
 > To delete an old container you must first know the name or the id of the container